My Main Page with Links to My Other

 activities do not improve overall income or economically benefit the moderately

-further down.
+are now done by college grads.
 In "Dropping Out?
-Problem or Symptom," a longitudinal study done at the University of Michigan, Delbert S. Elliot and Harwin L. Ross,
+Problem or Symptom," a longitudinal study done at the University of Michigan, Delbert S. Elliot and Harwin L. Ross

 Other factors cause bad

-things--factors dropouts have whether they drop out or not.
+results--value, cultural, and genetic factors dropouts have whether they drop out or not.

 For teens, school is often a